Perspectives

 This bold move I’d guess is part of a clever marketing tactic designed to create lots of buzz on social media.
 Think about it: when loyal customers sport these luxurious creations, they’re bound to share and talk about their fabulous finds, driving brand reach and boosting penetration, all crucial ingredients for brand growth.

 This jewellery collection screams fun and accessibility while celebrating the die-hard fans of this much-loved UK brand.
 It’s a playful nod to the loyal customer base that has made Greggs a household name, which may explain why its jewellery collection sold out in just 48 minutes!
-Could this stretch attempt be a smart tactical move from the bakery giant?
+Could this brand stretch attempt be a smart tactical move from the bakery giant?
 It might be too early to tell, but one thing’s for sure: this golden endeavour leaves us with plenty of food for thought!

 Key Learnings for Brand Managers